CUBRID/cubrid-manual/en/sql/transaction.rst

-:custom-meta-keywords: cubrid transaction, database transaction, cubrid locking, database locking, cubrid concurrency, multiversion concurrency control, mvcc, isolation level, database recovery
+:meta-keywords: cubrid transaction, database transaction, cubrid locking, database locking, cubrid concurrency, multiversion concurrency control, mvcc, isolation level, database recovery
-:custom-meta-description: This chapter covers issues relating to concurrency (MVCC) and restore, as well as how to commit or rollback transactions in CUBRID database.
+:meta-description: This chapter covers issues relating to concurrency (MVCC) and restore, as well as how to commit or rollback transactions in CUBRID database.

 Database Transaction
 ====================